Frequently asked questions

 You will have a squeeze ball at all times during your scan.
 You can squeeze this at any time to alert the MRI technologist conducting your scan.

 A TrueScan MRI does not use any harmful radiation or contrast, making it one of the safest imaging procedures available.
 The scanner is air-conditioned and you will always be in contact with an MRI technologist through a two-way intercom system.
 The MRI machine will produce thumping and humming noises during your scan.
 We have an entertainment system that allows you to stream your favorite music, movie, or show during your scan.
-Before entering the MRI scan room, you will be given an iPad to browse through dozens of popular platforms to select what you would like to stream.
-Supported platforms include Netflix, Spotify, Apple Music, Youtube, Hulu, Prime Video, ESPN, Disney+, and HBO MAX.
+Before entering the MRI scan room, you will be given an iPad to browse through the most popular platforms to select what you would like to stream.
+Supported platforms include Netflix, Spotify, Youtube, Youtube TV, and ESPN.
+With YouTube TV, you can access hundreds of channels.
 As you get comfortable on the MRI table, you will be provided a pair of audio-equipped, noise-canceling headphones.
 A large screen in the MRI machine allows you to watch the movie or TV show you selected, all in high-definition.

 It is important that you remain still while images are being acquired during your scan.
 If you move, it can reduce the quality of the images.
 We will make sure that you are as comfortable as possible for the scan, which should minimize the need to move.